Noatia: Distribution

+History

 It is said that Noatia is not their actual clan name, and are actually Tripuris.
 Legend says that once a furious war took place between the then Tripura king and Arakan king.
 In that battle, Arakan king took lead and captured hundreds of Tripuri soldiers.
 These Tripuri soldiers had to stay at Arakan.
 During their stay at Arakan, they had contact and interaction with the local tribals and as a result their language and culture developed changes to some extent.
 Even today in the life and culture of Noatias influence of their old culture are still found in the form of their physical structure, skin colour, food habit, language, rites and rituals.

-As per 2011 Census, their population is 14,298.
+Clans

 Noatia have 16(Sixteen) major sub-clans.
 These sub-clans are Landa, Ramsaa, Debbarman, Lagung, Murasing, Noatia, Tripuri.
 Noatias are Hindus and observe all pujas and festivals as per their tradition and customs.
 Vaishnavism has great influence over the Noatias.
 They also observe Garia and Baisu festivals like other Tripuri clans.